dobri-ivanov/Coding-SoftUni-CSharp/README.md

   </a>
 </div>

-## Project including all my solutions of problems during my education at SoftUni.
+## Project including all my of solutions during my education at SoftUni.

 # Courses
 ## [Programming Basics with C#](https://softuni.bg/trainings/3620/programming-basics-with-csharp-january-2022) - 08.01.2022